 Recently I was contacted through my work with the BDA for guidance on learning music theory from scratch by a University Music Production student who is Dyslexic.
 Well that was a question that I needed time to think about but I was drawn back to a resource that I have used many times.

 Today there are so many resources so you can find something for everyone.
 Certainly the ABRSM apps are wonderful and make teaching music easier.
 However they are just one of hundreds that are available.

 I advised this student to use https://www.musictheory.net/ and as such I have heard nothing since so all I can presume is that it worked well.

 Finally I was contacted by one of the delegates from the conference and he talked about how much he enjoyed my presentation and how his school liked the idea.
 It certainly made me feel very happy that the ideas I have are being adopted.

 However the question about storage of the videos was raised and the most appropriate method for this.
 G.D.P.R. has made all consider how we consider data and images are extremely important and you should always seek permission if working in an education establishment.

-Many organisation have now progressed to either Office 365 or Google Apps as if you are in education they are free and offer fabulous options for storage.
+Many organization have now progressed to either Office 365 or Google Apps as if you are in education they are free and offer fabulous options for storage.